-It's a thrill to catch the interplay of Jupiter's rotation, the motions of it's moons, and a shadow racing across the Jovian cloud tops!
+It is a thrill to catch the interplay of Jupiter's rotation, the motions of its moons, and a shadow racing across the Jovian cloud tops!

 Io transiting Jupiter with Europa swinging around in the background.
 Derived from over 25,000 images taken over the course of nearly 2 hours, from Madison, Alabama, on 2017-04-26 between 03:51 and 05:43 UT.
 Images were taken in burst of 2000 at about 10 frames per second at approximately 10 minute intervals.
 The best 128 or 256 images from each burst of 2000 were used to create the 13 frames in the animation.

 The images were made with a Questar 3.5" telescope and a Dankin 2x Barlow lens for an effective focal length of 2700 mm giving a focal ration of f30 with the 89mm Questar.
 The camera was a ZWO ASI120MC one shot color planetary video camera with images captured using oaCapture running on macOS.
 The best images in each burst of 2000 were stacked in AutoStakkert!2, deconvolved in Lynkeos, with final crop and exposure adjustments in Photoshop.
 The animation was generated in Phootshop.
 Transparency varied during the course of the exposures causing some variation in the quality of the frames.